TUWAIQ-PYTHON-4/PROJECT-1/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following requirements :
+This project must at least satisfy the following minimum requirements :

 - Must be interactive on CLI.
 - Use lists or dictionaries or tuples.